 The Trust schools have a zero tolerance approach to the use of discriminatory language or behaviours.
-The response to such behaviour will be robust and is likely to lead to a formal exclusion from school as well as support for the perpetrator and victim.
+The response to such behaviour will be robust and is likely to lead to a formal suspension from school as well as support for the perpetrator and victim.
 Repeated behaviour of this type may result in permanent exclusion from a Trust school.

-7. PEER-ON-PEER ABUSE AND BULLYING OF A SEXUAL NATURE
+7. CHILD ON CHILD ABUSE AND BULLYING OF A SEXUAL NATURE

-The Trust school have a zero tolerance approach to peer-on-peer abuse and bullying of a sexual nature.
-The response to such behaviour will be robust and is likely to lead to a formal exclusion from school as well as support for the perpetrator and victim.
+The Trust school have a zero tolerance approach to child on child abuse and bullying of a sexual nature.
+The response to such behaviour will be robust and is likely to lead to a formal suspension from school, as well as support for the perpetrator and victim.
 Repeated behaviour of this type may result in permanent exclusion from a Trust school.
-Please also see the Child Protection and Safeguarding policy for further guidance on this matter
+Please also see the Child Protection and Safeguarding Policy for further guidance on this matter